skeeto/skeeto.github.com/_posts/2014-09-02-C11-Lock-free-Stack.markdown

 to remove the node, and once to put it back in place), A will never mistake the recycled pointer for the old one.
 There's a special double-width CAS instruction specifically for this purpose, `cmpxchg16`.
+This is generally called DCAS.
 It's available on most x86_64 processors.
 On Linux you can check `/proc/cpuinfo` for support.
 It will be listed as `cx16`.

 If it's not available at compile-time this program won't link.
 The function that wraps `cmpxchg16` won't be there.
 You can tell GCC to